Images make a bigger impact on site performance than most people realize.

 That’s a wrap

-Disclosure: I’m a ShortPixel affiliate.
-If you spend money with ShortPixel I may receive a commission.
-As you know if you’ve read much of my stuff, I only recommend things that kick ass and that I personally use all the time.
+Disclosure: We’re a ShortPixel affiliate.
+If you spend money with ShortPixel we receive a commission.
+As you know if you’ve read much of our stuff, we only recommend things that kick ass and that we personally use.